timotejroiko/discord.js-light/README.md

 Pros:

-* Drastically lower cpu usage (see performance section)
-* Drastically lower memory usage (see performance section)
+* Drastically lower cpu, memory and network usage (see performance section)
-* Built-in automatic sharding
-* Built-in command handlers
-* Built-in error handlers
-* Built-in custom prefix handler
+* Built-in automatic sharding, command handlers, error handler, custom prefix handler and discordbots.org updater
-* Built-in discordbots.org server count updater
 * Designed to run as replicable independent instances (compatible with pm2 cluster)
 * Some additional functions and methods for convenience (see non-standard API section)

 Cons:

-* Disabled everything except guilds, messages and reactions (some stuff might be re-enableable)
+* Disabled everything messages and reactions (some stuff might be re-enableable)
-* Disabled auto-caching and auto-updating of channels, permissionOverwrites, users, members, roles, emojis and voice states (must be fetched and cached by end-user when needed)
+* Disabled caching of channels, permissionOverwrites, users, members, roles, emojis and voice states
 * Presences and typing events are permanently disabled
-* Some features that rely on cached data might have unexpected behavior and require fixes or workarounds
+* Some features that rely on cached data might have unexpected behavior
 * Voice features were not tested

 ## Getting Started